stripe/stripe-terminal-react-native/README.md

 }
 ```

-That's it, that will take care of all android and iOS permissioning required for the SDK to function!
+### Build

-Then, rebuild your app as described in the ['Adding custom native code'](https://docs.expo.io/workflow/customizing/) guide with:
+Next, rebuild your app as described in the ['Adding custom native code'](https://docs.expo.io/workflow/customizing/) guide with:

 ```
 expo run:ios